headjoe3/M-E-A-N-I-N-G-B-O-T/README.md

 Once you have these set up, you can upload `meaningbot_release.snippet.ars` to any text channel as long as you have administrator privileges.

-**Step 4:** Customize the messages in each of the other files.
+**Step 4:** Customize the messages in each of the other files inside of the [Release](https://github.com/headjoe3/M-E-A-N-I-N-G-B-O-T/tree/master/Release) folder.
 For emojis, the `meaningbot_release.snippet.ars` file also includes a helper function `.getemojiid`.

 **Step 5:** Make sure that the `[CONFIG]` blocks in each file matches your custom messages.